orangecalculator/326_212-2018fall/project/project.md

     dbDisconnect(con)
     ```

-    -   Now use `dplyr` to query the databasei.
+    -   Now use `dplyr` to query the database.
 Of course, you need to reconnect to the database:

     ``` r
     recon <- dbConnect(RSQLite::SQLite(), "employee.sqlite")
     emp <- dplyr::tbl(recon, "employees")
     str(emp)
-    ph <- dplyr::tbl(recon, "ph")
+    ph <- dplyr::tbl(recon, "phone")
     str(ph)
     ```